Marcus Junius Brutus (tribune 83 BC)

 Marcus Junius Brutus (died 77 BC) was a plebeian tribune of the Roman Republic in 83 BC and the founder of the colony in Capua.
 He was an associate of Marcus Aemilius Lepidus, who led a revolt against the senate after the death of Sulla.
 He was captured by Pompey and treacherously executed.
-He was the father of his homonymous son, who assassinated Julius Caesar in 44.
+He was the father of a homonymous son, who assassinated Julius Caesar in 44.

 Biography

 He served as tribune of the plebs in 83 BC.
 During his year, he passed a bill establishing a colony at Capua.
+François Hinard, in Les proscriptions de Rome républicaine, argues that this Brutus was proscribed in the Sullan proscriptions but survived through the dictatorship by taking refuge in Gaul.

 In 77 BC, Brutus was stationed, probably as a legate, under Lepidus in Cisalpine Gaul.
-He was allied with Marcus Aemilius Lepidus, who as consul was agitating against Sulla's constitutional settlement and opposed a state funeral for the dictator after his death.
-He also "took up the cause of those who had lost their civil or political rights under Sulla's reforms".
-Lepidus turned to violence and raised an army against his consular colleague Quintus Lutatius Catulus when Catulus successfully blocked constitutional reform.
+He was allied with Marcus Aemilius Lepidus, who as consul was agitating against Sulla's constitutional settlement, advocating for the victims of the proscriptions, and opposed a state funeral for Sulla.
+Lepidus turned to violence and raised an army against his consular colleague Quintus Lutatius Catulus when Catulus successfully blocked his proposals.
+There is no evidence that he held the praetorship.